 So many words all in one facial expression, and it’s always so refreshing to see someone’s face light up when you smile at them and they weren’t expecting you to.
 Sadly, in today’s world, it’s become such a strange act to smile at a stranger.
 It even sometimes can be construed as weird or creepy.
 We always have so much on our minds, that we forget to smile and we forget to remember that we’re all on this crazy roller-coaster together.
 A kind smile makes not just the recipient, but also ourselves, that bit happier for the day.
 And I know for a fact that getting a smile back just brightens up the journey that I may be on.

-There’s a quote that hangs in my dad’s office; and it’s one that always brings a tear to my eye when I read it because it’s so true and something that I always try to live by and I think we should all learn from:
+There’s a quote that I grew up with and it’s one that always brings a tear to my eye when I read it because it’s so true and something that I always try to live by:

 I shall pass this way but once; any good that I can do or any kindness I can show to any human being; let me do it now.
 Let me not defer nor neglect it, for I shall not pass this way again.